Blue Badge parking scheme

-You will need to provide a passport sized photograph of yourself with your name, application reference number and date of birth printed on the back before your application is reviewed.
-Please note that the photograph will not be returned to you and it must be in colour.
+- a digital or signed photo - If you do not attach a digital photo to your application you will need to provide 1 passport sized photograph of yourself with details, your name, application reference number and date of birth before your application is reviewed.
+Please note that the photography must be in colour and will not be returned to you.

-Access Bolton will then write to you if you have been successful or not in your application.
+Access Bolton will write to you if you have been successful or not in your application.

 If successful you will be instructed to provide the following: